 At GW, public health students gain practical skills and knowledge through a practicum project, a real-world work experience at a Washington, D.C., national or international health organization.
-With hundreds of sites in the D.C. area alone, you can choose a practicum site and create a practicum project within your area of interest.
+With hundreds of sites in the D.C. area alone, students can choose a practicum site and create a practicum project within her or his area of interest.

 In recent years, Milken Institute School of Public Health students have engaged in practicum projects at top public health institutions, including:

 - President's Council on Fitness, Sport and Nutrition

 Interested in hosting a practicum for a GW public health student?

 We are always interested in making additional sites and projects available to our students.
 If you are not yet registered in our online practicum system, we encourage you to: